A-Raja/A-Raja/README.md

 - 👋 Hi, I’m @A-Raja
-- 👀 I’m interested in Web development and Machine Learning.
+- 👀 I’m interested in Web development and Cloud Computing.
-- 🌱 I’m currently React developer.
+- 🌱 I’m currently working at TCS.
-- 💞️ I’m looking to best position as web developer.
 - 📫 How to reach me 8886189710/avatalarajasekhar@gmail.com

 <!---